 Assistant manager

-“we are not ready to meet a specific time promise which makes the customer angry .”
+“We are not ready to meet a specific time promise which makes the customer angry .”

 Adviser